yoosungung/yoosungung.github.io/_posts/20201022_status_language.md

       "Next": "NextState"
     }

-<font _mstmutation="1" _msthash="165789" _msttexthash="14712750">The wait duration does not need to be hardcoded.
-Here is the same example, reworked to look up the timestamp time using a Reference Path to the data, which might look like :</font>`{ "expirydate": "2016-03-14T01:59:00Z" }`
+The wait duration does not need to be hardcoded.
+Here is the same example, reworked to look up the timestamp time using a Reference Path to the data, which might look like `{ "expirydate": "2016-03-14T01:59:00Z" }`:

     "wait_until" : {
         "Type": "Wait",